dotnet/docs-maui/docs/user-interface/controls/tableview.md

 </TableView>
 ```

-In this example, the `TableView` defines a menu using `TextCell` objects:
+In this example, the <xref:Microsoft.Maui.Controls.TableView> defines a menu using `TextCell` objects:

 :::image type="content" source="media/tableview/menu.png" alt-text="Screenshot of TableView displaying a menu.":::